mjmarsh/GST_042016/README.md

 General Notes

 	A. When renaming shapefiles, must manually change file path in CurrentMap .gprj file
-		- Add shapefile to CurrentMap folder, then add through GST Layer Control, then in .gprj (path)
+		- Add shapefile to CurrentMap folder, then add through GST Layer Control
 		- GST will rename all letters to lowercase by default

 	B. In GST, Settings > Settings > Map > Save Map extent on exit

-	C. We like the 1:5,000 default map scale, allows for one zoom to display addresses & hydrants
+	C. We like the 1:10,000 default map scale, allows for two zooms to display addresses, hazmat & hydrants

-	D. Used Beyond Compare to copy GST folder to other MDC to preserve xml styling
+	D. Use Beyond Compare to copy GST folder to other MDC to preserve xml styling

-	E. Did not update to 2014 Aerial
+	E. Did NOT update to 2014 Aerial

 Goals